-Daniela Giordano is the Public Policy Director for NAMI Connecticut and staff to a statewide mental health advocacy network, Keep the Promise (KTP) Coalition.
-The common goal is to enhance access to and quality of community based services, supports and housing for individuals and families impacted by mental health challenges across the state.
+Daniela Giordano is the Public Policy Director for NAMI Connecticut and focuses on adult mental health with the goal of enhancing access to and quality of the continuum of community-based services, supports and housing for individuals and families impacted by mental health challenges across the state.
+She monitors relevant state legislation and coordinates advocacy activities (including outreach and public policy education) in collaboration with various stakeholder groups.
+Stakeholder groups include people with lived experience, community members, other advocacy groups and coalitions and direct service providers.
 Prior to focusing on policy advocacy, Daniela spent several years in direct services as a case manager at a community mental health agency and had the opportunity to work with adults and adolescents living with mental health challenges.
 Daniela has a Master’s in Social Work from the University of Connecticut, with a concentration in policy practice.

 Susan Kelley, JD